guigrpa/giu/README.md

 * **utc** *boolean?*: by default, it is `true` *unless* `date` and `time` are both `true`.
   In other words, local time is only used by default if both `date` and `time` are enabled
 * **todayName** *string? = 'Today'*: label for the *Today* button
+* **lang** *string?*: the current language.
+Use it to inform Giu that you have changed moment's language, so that it updates the string representation of the current value accordingly and re-renders the component.
+  Note: **you still must configure moment() yourself**
 * **style** *object?*: merged with the `input` style
 * **styleOuter** *object?*: when `type === 'inlinePicker'`, merged with the outermost `span` style